feincms/feincms3-cookiecontrol/README.md

 ### Definition of cookie categories and scripts

-Cookie groups and scripts are defined in the CMS, exactly as it is done now.
+Cookie categories and scripts are defined in the CMS, exactly as it is done now.